PeterAlesio/PyBer_Analysis/README.md

 The purpose of conducting this research is to hopefully find a trend between the amount ride-sharing apps charge and the city type the customer is located

 ## Results
-After conducting the averages for ride-sharing between city types, It is clear that the fares for urban cities are a lot more than the average fare for
+After conducting the averages for ride-sharing between city types, It is clear that the total fares for urban cities are a lot more than the total fare for suburban and rural cities.
+This is mainly due to the larger customer base and the much larger percentage in the total amount of drivers.

 ## Summary
 After conducting the analysis, here are my business solutions:
-1. offer insentives for rural customers to use the rideharing service since there is little demand in those regions
+1. offer insentives for rural customers to use the rideharing service since there is a smaller amount of drivers in those regions which forces these customers to pay more per ride which is disencouraging customers from using the service.
 2.